William David O'Brien: Auxiliary Bishop of Chicago

+Titular Bishop of Calynda

-O'Brien was named an Assistant at the Pontifical Throne in 1947.
-On November 18, 1953, O'Brien was elevated to the rank of Titular Archbishop of Calynda by Pope Pius XII.
+On November 18, 1953, O'Brien was elevated to the rank of titular archbishop of Calynda by Pope Pius XII.
 L'Osservatore Romano reported that his elevation was due to his "tireless work" with the Extension Society.
-He was the first Catholic bishop in the United States who was not the head of a diocese to be named an archbishop.
+He was the first bishop in the United States who was not the head of a diocese to be named an archbishop.

 O'Brien was unanimously re-elected president of the Extension Society in 1954.
 In his later years, he relinquished the editorship of the Extension Magazine and delegated many of his administrative duties, but still closely following the society's activities and frequently visiting its headquarters.

-He died at Little Company of Mary Hospital in San Pierre, Indiana, at age 83.
+O'Brien died on February 19, 1962, at Little Company of Mary Hospital in San Pierre, Indiana, at age 83.